 With these tools we are now at the point where turnkey lump sum bids can be tendered with definitive scope definitions available for major project scope.
 Request for Proposals (RFP’s) have been issued to the four major geothermal engineering procurement and construction firms in the world,.
 The competitive tender process resulted in Ormat Technologies, Inc. winning the best value evaluation.
 FInal contract negotiations are underway.
 (Fall 2021)

 Over the last 65 years, a significant body of knowledge has been accumulated concerning geotechnical understanding of Unalaska Island, Makushin Volcano and corresponding geothermal resources.
 The Makushin Geothermal Resource (MGR), scientific and technical literature is rich, rigorous and comprehensive, with almost 100 reports, published papers, documents and maps.
 The resource is established and no further field delineation is required.

 There have been eleven development approaches, some very solid that contain detailed engineering scope and estimates, but they have all failed to put together a winning combination of technical and business acumen to succeed – even when, seemingly, all parties involved wanted the project to succeed.

-Our team is developing white papers that condense and summarize past studies and development schemes.
+Our team has developed white papers that condense and summarize past studies and development schemes.
 The purpose of those white papers is to provide the basis to solve the enigma by creating a scientific basis for development of a successful business approach.